 Your first trip is not the time to try wild camping.
 Figure out how everything works first, then set off into the wild!
 If you do want to try off-grid life, here’s a step-by-step guide to wild camping with a motorhome in the UK.

 Be sure to use a motorhome sat-nav if you’re not sure- now is not the time to be getting stuck in a small residential street!

 If you have multiple pets, make sure they are allowed at the site- many campsites restrict dogs to 2 max.

-You can choose between a grass or hardstanding pitch- hardstanding is usually gravel, which is perfect in the winter ( less muddy due to the rain).
+You can usually choose between a grass or hardstanding pitch – hardstanding is usually gravel, which is perfect in the winter ( less muddy due to the rain).
 We usually prefer grass, but with a heavy motorhome we have to be really careful, so if in doubt find a hardstanding pitch.

-You can also choose electric or non-electric.
+You can also choose electric or non-electric pitch.
 I would suggest electric, so you can make sure everything works as it should.
-You can always unplug the electric if you want to test things work on battery.
+You can always unplug the electric if you want to test how things work using just your motorhome domestic battery.